Locations:

 You may receive radiation therapy as a standalone treatment for prostate cancer or in combination with other treatments.
 Radiation can also provide symptom relief.

-• Brachytherapy: A form of internal radiation therapy, brachytherapy involves placing radioactive seeds inside your prostate.
-This approach kills cancer cells while preserving surrounding healthy tissue.
+• Brachytherapy.
+This involves placing radioactive seeds inside your prostate.
+It kills cancer cells while preserving surrounding healthy tissue.

-• External beam radiation therapy: With external beam radiation therapy (EBRT), a machine delivers strong X-ray beams directly to the tumor.
-Specialized forms of EBRT, like IMRT, can direct high doses of radiation toward the tumor while sparing healthy tissue.
+• External beam radiation therapy (EBRT).
+A machine delivers strong X-rays at the tumor.
+Advanced types — like IMRT — can target the cancer while sparing healthy tissue.

 Systemic therapies

-• Chemotherapy: Chemotherapy uses medicines to destroy cancer cells.
-You may receive chemotherapy alone or with hormone therapy if your cancer has spread beyond your prostate.
+• Chemotherapy.
+This treatment uses drugs to kill cancer cells.
+It may be used alone or with hormone therapy for advanced cancer.
+You may receive chemotherapy alone or with hormone therapy if the cancer has spread beyond your prostate.

-• Immunotherapy: Immunotherapy strengthens your immune system so it’s better able to identify and fight cancer cells.
-Your healthcare provider may recommend immunotherapy to treat advanced cancer or recurrent cancer (cancer that goes away but then returns).
+• Immunotherapy.
+This boosts your immune system so it can better find and fight cancer cells.
+It’s often used for advanced or recurring cancer (cancer that goes away but then returns).

 Focal therapy